FK-MAD/KM3NeT_CLB_Calibrator/README.md

 ## Electronics
 Motion is achieved using three stepper motors each one controlling a rotational axis.
 Each motor is connected to a stepper driver on a CNC shield.
 Arduino UNO is used as the microcontroller and a small fan keeps the electronics cool.

-##
+## Assembly Files
-This repository contains the files needed to manufacture the automatic calibration system.
+The folder [Assembly Files](https://github.com/FK-MAD/KM3NeT_CLB_Calibrator/blob/main/Assembly Files) repository contains the files needed to manufacture the automatic calibration system.